Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Edgewood Elementary School students will master rigorous academic standards to ensure college and career readiness.

 Strategy 1: Teachers will use backwards planning and the district math curriculum to plan out math lessons that support student mastery of the math standards.
-Teachers will plan with their team and receive support from campus and district math specialists.
+Teachers will plan with their team and receive support from campus and district math specialists as they learn to use the DDI process more consistently.

 Staff Responsible for Monitoring: Math specialists